-Pick up a few kitty-safe toys for your kitten to play with your local pet store.
-Some of the best toys are ones that jump around and look alive, so your kitten can stalk and attack them, rather than your ankles.
+Pick up a few kitty-safe toys for your kitten to play with at your local pet store.
+Some of the best toys are ones that jump around and look alive, so your kitten can stalk and attack them rather than your ankles.

 Any canned food leftover in your cat’s bowl should be thrown out after about 30 minutes.
 Also, make sure your kitten has plenty of fresh water on hand around the clock.

 If you have a kitten who is snubbing the food bowl or not eating enough, you can ask your veterinarian for tips on managing the situation.
-He or she may suggest offering your finicky friend chicken or turkey baby food for a little while, or adding warm water to the kitten food.
+They may suggest offering your finicky friend chicken or turkey baby food for a little while or adding warm water to the kitten food.

 Most kittens know to use the litter box instinctively.
 If your kitten needs a little help, you can try placing your furball gently in the litter box after meals or play sessions.
 Never force your kitten inside, and offer lots of praise when your kitty takes the hint.

-You can help your kitten get used to the cat carrier by leaving it out for him or her to explore.
-Put a blanket or towel inside to make it more inviting and place a treat inside for added encouragement.
+You can help your kitten get used to the cat carrier by leaving it out for them to explore.
+Put a blanket or towel inside to make it more inviting, and place a treat inside for added encouragement.

-Remember: Never to force your kitten inside the cat carrier.
+Remember: Never force your kitten inside their carrier.

 You want your feline friend to see the carrier as a safe and pleasant space.
-This will make trips to the veterinarian easier on both of you!
+This will make trips to the veterinarian easier for both of you!